9 Surprising Signs Your Body Might Not Tolerate Sugar Substitutes Well

 5. Painful Gas

-Read labels to check for those sugar alcohols — like sorbitol, maltitol, xylitol, and isomalt — and see if there's a connection between snacking on them and feeling extra gassy.
+Speaking of gas, you may want to read labels to check for those sugar alcohols — like sorbitol, maltitol, xylitol, and isomalt — if you've been feeling extra bloated lately.
 "They're found in sugar-free foods like gum," Warren says.
 "They can cause gas and diarrhea, especially when eaten in excess (like if you chew sugar-free gum all day long, frequently replacing pieces)."

 6. Worsening IBS Symptoms

-Because sugar alcohols can affect your gut, they aren't a great combo for those with Irritable Bowel Syndrome.
-As Warren tells me, they can increase your gas and bloating — which is not what you want when dealing with this disease.
+Because sugar alcohols can affect your gut, they aren't a great combo for those with irritable bowel syndrome.
+As Warren says, they can increase your gas and bloating — which is not what you want when dealing with this disease.

-In the same vein, keep an eye out for painful bloating.
+In the same vein, keep an eye out for signs of bloating, which can be pretty painful.
 "When your body doesn't tolerate sugar substitutes like xylitol, erythritol, isomalt, maltitol, mannitol, and sorbitol, you'll definitely know it," Zlata Faerman, owner of health blog Life and Thymez, tells Bustle.
 "You might feel gassy, bloated, have intense gas-like pains, feel diarrhea pangs, have diarrhea, and also feel exhaustion as a result."

 If any of these symptoms sound familiar, experiment with eating fewer artificial sugars.
 Check foods for ingredients like "aspartame" or "xylitol" and avoid them as often as possible.
-I bet you'll feel a lot better.
-Or, at the very least, a lot less bloated.
+You might notice that you feel a lot better, or at least a loss less bloated.